 Shall establish a maximum tuition cap based on a percentage of the per pupil foundation budget rate for vocational technical students.
 Beginning in fiscal year 2017 the established cap shall not exceed 125% of the per pupil foundation rate.

 May, in instances where the receiving district has been authorized to operate a facility that serves a high percentage of non-resident students, establish a capital construction and renovation increment to be added to the tuitions paid on behalf of non-resident students attending the school.
 In calculating any such increments, the Commissioner shall use the actual expenditures for this purpose, as reported by the district for the year for which the non-resident tuition was calculated, divided by the total school enrollment.
 Students who reside in a city or town that is a member of a district which offers at least five approved vocational technical programs shall not be required to pay more than 75% of the calculated per pupil amount.
-The capital construction and renovation increment shall not be subject to the cap established in pursuant to 603 CMR 4.03 (6)(b)4.b.
+The capital construction and renovation increment shall not be subject to the cap established pursuant to 603 CMR 4.03 (6)(b)4.b.

 May approve the addition of increments to tuitions for non-resident students enrolled in special education programming.
 Such increments must be consistent with those approved for use as part of school choice special education calculations pursuant to 603 CMR 10.00: School Finance.
 Any special education increment to non-resident tuitions shall not be subject to the cap established pursuant to 603 CMR 4.03 (6)(b)4.b.